National and Quebec flags on display in Montreal City

 Emna Braham, the CEO and president of the Institut du Quebec (IDQ), warns that the increase in temporary immigration could pose negative long-term effects to Quebec’s economy.
 This is due to the fact that many temporary foreign workers apply to and fill positions that locals find undesirable, thus may lead to employers relying on lower-paid workers which further discourages employers from seeking workers locally.

-Express Entry Draw #361 issued 192 invitations to candidates under the Provincial Nominee Program (PNP)…
+In Express Entry Draw #391, 681 invitations were issued to applicants under the Provincial Nominee…